Hong Kong police say protesters out of control, deny curfew

+China’s leader said ending the violence and restoring order are Hong Kong’s most pressing task, the official Xinhua News Agency reported.

+President Xi Jinping, who is attending the BRICS summit in Brazil, said his government would continue to firmly support Hong Kong leader Carrie Lam, the police and the courts in “severely punishing the violent criminals.”

 Police spokesman Tse Chun-chung denied his department had been asked to enforce a possible curfew this weekend.
-A Chinese state media outlet later removed its tweet saying authorities were considering a weekend curfew that cited unidentified sources.
+A Chinese state media outlet later deleted its tweet saying authorities were considering a weekend curfew.

-“We are aware of the relevant report circulating online,” Tse said at a daily briefing, referring to the report as “false.”
-He said the authority to order a curfew lies with Hong Kong’s leader, Chief Executive Carrie Lam, and “that’s why police are not in a position to comment.”
+The Hong Kong government, in a short statement, also called the curfew rumors “totally unfounded.”

-In unusually harsh language, he said students were turning university campuses into “weapons factories” and a “hotbed” of crime.
+In unusually harsh language, Tse said students were turning university campuses into “weapons factories” and a “hotbed” of crime.

 “Their acts are another step closer to terrorism,” Tse said, warning of a major disaster if gasoline bombs stored on campuses were to catch fire.